thomasmdickinson/lab-soc-about/readme.md

 Mastodon is a social networking app.
 It's a little like Twitter, in that you make short posts and follow/reply to other users.
 But it's nothing like Twitter, in that it's open source, decentralized, and has no ads.

-If you don't understand what I'm talking about, I get it.
+If you don't understand what I'm talking about, I get that.
 It's a little hard to explain.
 But here are two pretty good explanations.

-* A good, short video [video explaination](https://www.youtube.com/watch?v=IPSbNdBmWKE) from the official Mastodon youtube channel
+* A good, short [video explaination](https://www.youtube.com/watch?v=IPSbNdBmWKE) from the official Mastodon youtube channel
 * A better, longer [written explanation](https://www.nowwearealltom.com/what-is-mastodon/) by me

 There are many Mastodon servers out there, all talking to one another.
 This is one of them.